LCPQ/PTEROSOR/content/_index.md

 ## Recent News

+* **Nov 2022:** Yann' paper on [ground and excited-state dipole moments]() has been submitted for publication to JCTC.
+* **Nov 2022:** Fabris' paper on [state-specific CI methods for excited states](https://arxiv.org/pdf/2211.03048.pdf) has been submitted for publication to JPCL.
 * **Oct 2022:** Yann and Enzo are presenting their work at the [JTMS 2022](https://jtms2022.sciencesconf.org).
-* **Oct 2022:** Raul, Enzo, and Antoine's paper on the connections between coupled cluster and many-body perturbation theory has been submitted for publication in JCP.
+* **Oct 2022:** Raul, Enzo, and Antoine's paper on [the connections between coupled cluster and many-body perturbation theory](https://arxiv.org/pdf/2210.07043.pdf) has been submitted for publication to JCP.
 * **Oct 2022:** Antoine Marie (re)joins the group as a PhD student.
 Welcome back Antoine!
 * **Sep 2022:** The PTEROSOR team is organizing a workshop on emerging electronic structure methods for excited states in April 2023.
 More info [here](https://pfloos.github.io/PTEROSOR_midterm_workshop/).
-* **Jul 2022:** Enzo's paper on [the excited states and the automerization barrier of cyclobutadiene](https://arxiv.org/pdf/2204.05098.pdf) has been accepted for publication to JPCA!
+* **Jul 2022:** Enzo's paper on [the excited states and the automerization barrier of cyclobutadiene](https://pubs.acs.org/doi/10.1021/acs.jpca.2c02480) has been accepted for publication to JPCA!
 * **Jul 2022:** Enzo, Raul, and Fabris present posters at the [12th triennial congress of WATOC](https://www.cheminst.ca/conference/watoc-2020/) in Vancouver!
 * **Jun 2022:** Yann, Enzo, Raul, and Fabris participate to the [2022 RCTF congress](https://rctf2022.sciencesconf.org) in Bordeaux!
 * **Jun 2022:** Yann, Enzo, and Raul participate to the [Math mini-school](https://wiki.lct.jussieu.fr/gdrnbody/index.php/MINI-SCHOOL_2022) in Paris!